A Comprehensive Guide to Visiting & Trekking Gorillas in Volcanoes National Park 2023/24

-- Light day pack with a camelback for hands-free hydration.
+- A light day pack with a camelback for hands-free hydration.

 Note: If you’re offered the option of a porter to carry your pack, please consider employing him.
 Many porters are reformed poachers and rely on the income from trekking to support their families – and not slip back into lucrative poaching.

-Rwanda Development Board (RDB) have clear rules and regulations to protect both endangered mountain gorillas and the humans that trek to see them.
+Rwanda Development Board (RDB) has clear rules and regulations to protect both endangered mountain gorillas and the humans that trek to see them.
 These include:-

 Before You Visit the Gorillas of Rwanda